cpfaff/Open-Science-Thesis/README.md

 \end{document}
 ```

-You can change the titlepage layout to four predefined styles via a class
+You can change the titlepage layout to one of four predefined styles via a
-option:
+class option:

 ```
 \documentclass[titlepagetheme=vertical]{open_science_thesis}